emilwest/stats_notes/README.md

                0.75            2.33

 In this case, $p = 0.079 > 0.05$ indicating no statistical significance.
-There is not enough evidence to reject the null hypothesis that the difference in mean hourly sleep increase is equal in group 1 and 2.
-The mean sleep increase in group 2 is however higher, we may need a larger sample size to increase the power of the test.
+There is not enough evidence to reject the null hypothesis that there is zero difference in mean hourly sleep increase between group 1 and group
+2. The mean sleep increase in group 2 is however higher, we may need a larger sample size to increase the power of the test.

 ### Correlation incl p-values and confidence interval